 Children love playgrounds… but as most mums probably agree, it’s that little bit more enjoyable when you’ve got a cappuccino in one hand as you push them on the swings.
 Unfortunately, the logistics of getting in and out of the car with kids in tow to buy a hot beverage verges on the impossible, so it’s handy to know what playgrounds have a cafe within a two-minute walk.
 We’ll start on the Lower North Shore and head north.
 Here is our top list of north shore parks and playgrounds near a cafe.

-Take a look at the links below to check out some of our cafes with coffee nearby.
+Take a look at the links below to check out some of our North Shore parks and playgrounds near a cafe:

 - Balmoral Beach Playground